 ESPN and Disney

 For more information about Hulu with Live TV’s plans, click here.

 From family entertainment to sports to local broadcast networks, Hulu with Live TV has a lot to offer college football fans.
 Channels that broadcast college football that come with Hulu with Live TV include ABC, ESPN, ESPNU, ESPN2, ESPN3, SEC Network and Big 10 Network.
-However, none of the Fox College Sports channels are available.
-Hulu with Live TV doesn’t carry ACC Network or PAC 12 Network, either.
+A recent addition to the lineup is ACC Network, which comes with the base plan.
+Hulu with Live TV also unlocks the Fox Sports Go app, which broadcasts college sports content.